shreyagunjkar55-beep/face-recognition-in-low-light-conditions/README.md

 ├── requirements.txt
 └── README.md

-Academic Project – B.Tech AI & Data Science
-MIT World Peace University
-# Future Improvements
+## Future Improvements

 - Improve robustness in extremely dark environments
 - Use more advanced face detectors such as MTCNN
 - Train on a larger dataset
 - Deploy the model as a web application

-# Results
+## Results

 The system successfully detects and recognizes faces in low-light environments after enhancement.

+Academic Project – B.Tech CSE AI & Data Science
+MIT World Peace University